 Mike serves as co-chair of Thompson & Knight’s cross-practice Data Privacy and CyberSecurity initiative.
 Distinctions and Honors include: The Best Lawyers in America® by Woodward/White Inc. (Corporate Law) 2013-2015; and Texas Super Lawyers® by Thomson Reuters (Mergers & Acquisitions, Securities & Corporate Finance, Business/Corporate); 2003-2004, 2006-2007, 2013-2014

-Lena Green, LCSW, CLC, is a Doctoral Candidate at the NYU Silver School of Social Work with over 20 years of direct clinical practice with children and families.
+Dr. Lena Green, DSW, LCSW, CLC, is a graduate of the NYU Silver School of Social Work with over 20 years of direct clinical practice with children and families.
 She is skilled in various areas of mental health, program planning and development, clinical supervision and building strategic partnerships.
 As a clinical social worker and psychotherapist, Lena has a deep commitment to community, working with underserved and marginalized populations.
 She is the Founder of The Akira Center, Inc., a free community based social services program focusing on fatherhood, healthy relationships, and mental health.